-- 1. the number of females entering their residency program - 2. the number of female graduates - 3. the number of female graduates entering community practice in Canada or the United States - 4. the number of graduates pursuing fellowship training - 5. the type of subspecialty training.
+- 1. Number of females entering their residency program - 2.
+Number of female graduates - 3.
+Number of female graduates entering community practice in Canada or the U.S. - 4.
+Number of graduates pursuing fellowship training - 5.
+Type of subspecialty training

 To help improve the accuracy of the survey results, the Canadian Urological Association (CUA) provided the individual PDs with anonymous data on the 2008-2015 female graduates from their respective programs.
 It was sent in a reminder email to PDs as a reference for their survey responses.
 This was information that had been provided to the CUA by the PDs in past years.
 The identity of the residents was not requested at any point in time for the purpose of this study.